What Is a Class 7 Licence in Canada?

 Where Are Class 7 Driver’s Licences Issued?

-This type of licence is issued in six Canadian provinces and all three territories, including:
+This type of licence is used in several provinces and all three territories, including:

 • Alberta